huggingface/transformers/docs/source/en/tasks/image_feature_extraction.md

 outputs = pipe([image_real, image_gen])
 ```

-The output is contains embeddings of those two images.
+The output contains embeddings of those two images.
 To get the similarity, we need to pass them to a similarity function.

 ```python
 from torch.nn.functional import cosine_similarity